Local existence and uniqueness for the non-resistive MHD equations in homogeneous Besov spaces: Local existence and uniqueness in homogeneous Besov spaces

-\quad \quad In this section, we will show that the solution to the system \eqref{1.2} is local well-posedness with the initial data.
+\quad \quad In this section, we will show the local existence and uniqueness of the solution to the system \eqref{1.2} with the initial data in homogeneous Besov spaces.
 However, because the whole system is not fully parabolic, the strong convergence of the sequence is shown for a weaker norm corresponding to a loss of one derivative.
-For that reason, the uniqueness issue is tractable by taking advantage of a logarithmic interpolation inequality combined with Osgood lemma.
-We use four steps to prove the existence and the uniqueness of the solution to the system \eqref{1.2}.\\
+For that reason, the uniqueness issue is tractable by taking advantage of a logarithmic interpolation inequality together with Osgood's lemma.